-- 24.1 A Team shall forfeit a Match if: - 24.1.1 fifteen (15) minutes after the scheduled tip off time, the Team is not present on the court or is unable to field five (5) Players ready to play save where, by agreement of all parties, a Match tips off late (e.g. as a result of travel delays); and/or - 24.1.2 its actions prevent the Match from being played; and/or - 24.1.3 it refuses to play after being instructed to do so by the Crew Chief. - 24.2 When a scheduled Match is forfeited in accordance with Regulation 24.1 above, an automatic fine will be imposed.
-In addition, the Competitions Review Panel shall be entitled to increase the fine as follows:
+- 25.1 A Team shall forfeit a Match if: - 25.1.1 fifteen minutes after the scheduled tip off time, the Team is not present on the court or is unable to field five Players ready to play save where, by agreement of all parties, a Match tips off late (e.g. because of travel delays); and/or - 25.1.2 fifteen minutes after the scheduled tip off time, a Team does not have a coach who is licenced to the team present.
+All Senior and Junior NBL games must have a licenced coach present for both teams to start the game; and/or - 25.1.3 its actions prevent the Match from being played; and/or - 25.1.4 it refuses to play after being instructed to do so by the Crew Chief. - 25.2 When a scheduled Match is forfeited in accordance with Regulation 25.1 above, an automatic penalty will be imposed as detailed below.
+In addition, the Competitions Review Panel shall be entitled to increase the fine.